lawrencestfs/File-Organization-and-Processing/README.md

 # input.txt

-This is an example to be used with the Conversor programs.
+This is an example to be used with the Converter programs (works with both C and Java versions).

 # diagram-conversor.png